VirtualMarketingPartner/gmt/README.md

-# GLOMOTAX Consultants
+# The Audible Lawyer
-### A Wordpress Theme created by Taylor Desens
+### A Wordpress Theme created by Taylor Desens for Coretechs Consulting